XiangJi/CareerBoost/src/KnowledgeBased/BehaviourQuestions.md

 What’s the culture?
 How to succeed in the company?
 Most important skills or personality you should have?

 1. Tell me about yourself (Self introduction)
-My name is Xiang Ji, sde at MathWorks, what role 1min - 1:30, job responsibility, graduate from UVa.
+My name is Xiang Ji,1min - 1:30, job responsibility, graduate from UVa.
 2. About the projects.
 3. Why this position?
 Love software, capability,etc.
 4. About teamwork or confilcts